ArunaStorage/documentation/get_started/basic_usage/04_How-To-Collections.md

 ## Get Collection

-API examples for fetching an existing Collection.
+API examples for fetching one or multiple existing Collection/s.

-This request needs at least READ permissions on the Collection or the Project.
+This request needs at least READ permissions on the Collection or the Project under which the collection is registered.

 ### Bash:
 ```bash